amir1387aht/phy6222_smartwatch/README.md

  Reverse engineering and hacking a cheap smartwatch with phy6222 mcu

 <b>How to build:</b>

-    Enter ```make``` in root folder, the code will compile, flash and a simple terminal will open for logs
+ 1. Enter ```make``` in root folder
+ 2.  the code will compile, flash and a simple terminal will open for logs